 rē-evaluate your exercise routines:

 Yes, exercise is good for us, there’s no question about that.
 However, there is such a thing as too much exercise.
 It can be tempting to hit the gym hard every day of the week, but overexercising can actually contribute to chronic inflammation [that leads to disease and illness].
 Exercising normally results in short-term inflammation, but it should go away after periods of rest, whereas excessive exercise keeps the body in a problematic, inflamed state long-term.

-One sign that you might be overdoing it in the gym are joints that are constantly stiff and achy.
+One sign that you might be overdoing it in the gym is joints that are constantly stiff and achy.
 This can be a normal response after your more intense workouts, but if that feeling never subsides, there’s a good chance it is because inflammation is on overdrive.

 rē-think protein powders and consider collagen instead:

 It’s really important to evaluate the protein powder you use daily.
 Most conventional protein powders are loaded with ingredients that can wreak havoc on your hormones and overall health.
 For example, soy can mimic estrogen in the body, which is not good in large amounts for men since it can lead to higher levels of this hormone in the body and contribute to low sex drive, brain fog, fatigue, and irritability.

 Try switching to a collagen powder like one from Vital Proteins.
 Since collagen contains subtypes that are found in our bodies, it should have little to no effect on hormones.
 In addition, it is extremely bioavailable and has minimal taste — perfect for adding to your pre-workout shake or smoothie.

 rē-consider your mealtimes: